Combining Predictions of Auto Insurance Claims: Model Combination

-Given a specific measurement of prediction accuracy, when there is a dominant base prediction, such as A5 with respect to Gini index, it is hard to achieve the goal of combining for improvement.
-For measurements where there is no dominant base prediction, such as MAE, RMSE, Re-RMSE and SUM, we can improve the performance through combining methods.
-Specifically, for MAE and RMSE, we have approximately 10\% relative improvement (from best base to combining best).
-For Re-RMSE and SUM, the improvement is 25\% and 15\% respectively.
-Unfortunately, we have almost zero improvements in Gini index although the Gini index for quantile regression is a little larger than the best base before feedback.
+From the perspective of a specific measure of prediction accuracy, when there is a dominant candidate for prediction, such as A5 with respect to the Gini index, it may be hard to achieve the goal of combining for improvement.
+When there is no dominant candidate prediction, such as under MAE, RMSE, Re-RMSE, and SUM in this paper, there is a better chance of improving the performance through model combination.
+Specifically, for MAE and RMSE, we have an approximately 10\% relative improvement (from the best candidate prediction to the best combined prediction).
+For Re-RMSE and SUM, the improvement is 25\% and 30\%, respectively.
+For all the three scenarios, from the perspective of improving both Gini and SUM, three methods (ARM, ARM-Tweedie, and LR-C) stand out from all the model combination methods.
+It is also worth pointing out that GB or QR can improve Gini or SUM, but not simultaneously.
+When there is no dominant prediction, as in Scenarios 2 and 3, model combination methods can improve the Gini index, even when there are only weak learners.

-We also conducted a paired two-sided two-sample t-test comparing each combining method and the best base prediction under the MAE, RMSE and Re-RMSE measures.
-A superscript $*$ in the tables shows that the result of the t-test is significant and the performance of combined prediction is better than that of the best individual.
-The significance of the t-tests further verifies the statistically significant improvement of prediction performance by the combining methods.

-If we compare the two tables, we can see that although some forecasters change their predictions significantly, the combining results are not much affected.
-This is because most of the base predictions (more importantly the base predictions with better predictive performance) have little change after feedback.
-Most importantly, those base predictions with better performances have not changed too much after feedback.
-From this perspective, compared to the base predictions, model combining methods are more stable than a single method in the predictive modeling.
+The individual performance in Table \ref{tab:after-feedback} is the second version of the models from the analysts.
+More specifically, when the analysts submitted their first prediction, the prediction performances evaluated on the validation set were provided.
+Then, they modified their models (they were allowed not to modify them) and submitted the second version of their predictions.
+Indeed, some analysts changed their predictions significantly.
+For example, A8 has a negative Gini index in the first version of predictions.
+However, the model combination results are not very affected.
+This is because some candidate predictions (more importantly, those with better predictive performance) show little change after modification.
+Compared to the candidate predictions, model combination methods are more stable than using a single method for predictive modeling.